tommaso-cisternino/notespese_backend/README.md

 ## BASIC INSTALLATION
 Install and configure
 - Apache
-- MySQL DB
+- MySQL

 Create a new database named notespese

-Set values to DB ENV VARIABLES in .env if needed.
+In .env set the following VARIABLE:
+DB_HOST=127.0.0.1

+If you need you can edit DB_USERNAME and DB_PASSWORD too.

 Run via terminal:
 'composer install'